-The substantial decline in GHG emissions projected between 2017 and 2045 for the Revised Build Alternative is due to a reduction in vehicle GHG emissions resulting from federal, state, and local efforts to develop more stringent fuel economy standards and vehicle inspection and maintenance programs and transition to cleaner low-carbon fuels for motor vehicles.
-Because transportation GHG emissions have been identified as a primary cause of climate change effects, any potential decrease in these emissions would be expected to support emission-reduction efforts intended to reduce future climate-related impacts.
+As with the No-Build Alternative, the substantial decline in GHG emissions projected between 2017 and 2045 for the Revised Build Alternative is due to a reduction in vehicle GHG emissions resulting from federal, state, and local efforts to develop more stringent fuel economy standards and vehicle inspection and maintenance programs; vehicle turnover; and transition to cleaner low-carbon fuels for motor vehicles.
+Because transportation GHG emissions have been identified as a primary cause of climate change effects, any potential decrease in these emissions would be expected to reduce future climate-related impacts.